PerfectlySoft/PerfectDocs/guide/gettingStartedFromScratch.md

 ### Setting up the server

-Now that the swift package is up and running, then next step is to implement the Perfect-HTTPServer.
+Now that the Swift package is up and running, the next step is to implement the Perfect-HTTPServer.
 Open up the `Sources/main.swift` and change its content the following:

 ``` swift
 import PerfectLib